bisq-network/bisq/doc/build.md

 To run it use:
     $ java -jar gui/target/shaded.jar

-To build the binary needs a bit more preparation as we use [UpdateFX](https://github.com/vinumeris/updatefx) for automatic updates.
-You can find more information in the build scripts under package.
+To build the binary check out the build scripts under the package directory.

 Prerequisites
 -------------